percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_xbk_inc.rst

 Notes
 ================================================================================

-* You might want to set the :option:`xtrabackup --use-memory` to speed up the process if you are on a dedicated server that has enough free memory.
+* You might want to set the `xtrabackup --use-memory` to speed up the process if you are on a dedicated server that has enough free memory.
 More details :doc:`here <../xtrabackup_bin/xbk_option_reference>`.
 * A more detailed explanation is :doc:`here